-While her surgery has so far been successful and she has been seizure free for six months, thanks to the work of Dr Sasha Dionisio and Dr Jason Papacostas, she does still need ongoing support with her recovery.
+While her surgery has so far been successful and she has been seizure free for six months, thanks to the work of Associate Professor Sasha Dionisio and Dr Jason Papacostas, she does still need ongoing support with her recovery.

 Thanks to innovative solutions, the Neurosciences team in Brisbane have been able to support Hayley’s recovery from the comfort of her own home using technology and creativity to continuously assess her progress.

 Occupational Therapist Ray Kopeshke set up a Telehealth call with Hayley for her six-month cognitive assessment followed by a virtual driving test using an iPad.